nhi-nguyen04/Data-Science-Competition/README.md

 ### 🔹 `/models/`
 - Holds our **most promising models**.
 - Includes three R Rmd files with finalized model workflows.
+- This also includes a file named log-of-hyperparameters with all hyperparameters throughout the project

 ### 🔹 `/report/`
 - Contains the **final project report** in PDF format.